susannegov/Signs-and-Markings-Projects/.ipynb_checkpoints/README-checkpoint.md

 Overhead Signs Work Order (2020): A notebook that creates Overhead Signs Work Orders collected from images.
 - To do: Update Overhead Maintenance Schedule to this Fiscal Year
-- Retrieve feature layers of signallized intersections and operational maintenance areas from ATD AGOL groups
+- Retrieve feature layers of signalized intersections and operational maintenance areas from ATD AGOL groups
-- Gonna rewrite a lot of it
+- To rewrite a lot of it

 Markings_Dataset (2019): A notebook that breaks down the total number of specialty markings assets broken down by crew assigned, yearly maintenance cycle, and annual totals.
 - To do: Move it to Signs and Markings dashboard.
 Remove notebook

 ## Complete